Cora Slocomb di Brazza: Early life and education

 Slocomb was educated in New Orleans until her father's death.
 The family then relocated to Connecticut, where she studied with private tutors.
 At thirteen, she went abroad, studying in Germany and France, before completing her education on the Isle of Wight.

 In 1884, she became a student of Frank Duveneck, studying painting at the Royal Academy in Munich, Germany.
 After completing her course, Slocomb traveled to Rome in 1887 and met Detalmo Savorgnan di Brazza, brother of Pierre Savorgnan de Brazza, who explored Africa reaching the Congo River.
 Soon after their meeting, Slocomb contracted typhoid fever and withdrew to Sorrento for several months to recover.
 Immediately upon hearing of her recovery, di Brazza went to see her and proposed marriage.
-The couple were married on 18 October 1887 in New York City.
-Because Slocomb was Protestant and di Brazza Catholic, a civil service took place at 3 East Forty-Fifth Street officiated by Italian consul General Giovanni Raffo, followed by a religious ceremony performed by Father Ducey of St. Leo Catholic Church.
+The couple were married on October 18, 1887, in New York City.
+As Slocomb was Protestant and di Brazza Catholic, a civil service took place at 3 East Forty-Fifth Street officiated by Italian consul General Giovanni Raffo, followed by a religious ceremony performed by Father Ducey of St. Leo Catholic Church.
 Part of her marriage contract required her to become an Italian national.

 Career

 After their marriage, the couple lived at the Castello di Brazza in Moruzzo in the Province of Udine and wintered in Rome at the Palazzo Vaccari on Via del Tritore.
 Their only child, Idanna, was born in 1888.
 Concerned about the poverty of peasants in Friuli, Slocomb di Brazza created a lace-making cooperative to give the women a means of support during the seasons when they could not work on their farms.
 She also opened a toy-making workshop in Fagagna, which created dolls and operated until the onset of World War I. Teaching women the skill to make lace, which she had learned in her childhood, she created patterns which incorporated decorative motifs that were traditional in the region.
 Slocomb di Brazza spoke English, French, German, and Italian and printed pamphlets in each of the languages to attract consumers from abroad.
 In 1891, she opened the first lace-making school in the hamlet of Santa Margherita del Gruagno.
-To promote the idea of a school, she taught six girls how to make torchon lace by weaving sixty threads on bobbins and had them demonstrate their new skill at the agricultural show they had organized at the castle for 8 September.
+To promote the idea of a school, she taught six girls how to make torchon lace by weaving sixty threads on bobbins and had them demonstrate their new skill at the agricultural show they had organized at the castle for September 8.
 The lace-makers were the highlight of the show and generated around forty students for the school.
 Finding no qualified teacher, Slocomb di Brazza taught basic education courses as well as the technical and artistic requirements of lace-making, training the best students to become teachers.